hexian000/kcptun-libev/README.md

 There is a previous implementation of [kcptun](https://github.com/xtaci/kcptun) which is written in Go.

 Compared to that, kcptun-libev should be much more lightweight.
-The main executable is around 100KiB on most platforms\* and it also have a much lower cpu/mem usage.
+The main executable is around 100KiB on most platforms\* and it also have a much lower cpu/mem footprint.

 *\* Some required libraries are dynamically linked, see runtime dependencies below.*

+For your convenience, some statically-linked executables are also provided in the [Releases](https://github.com/hexian000/kcptun-libev/releases) section.

 ## Security

 kcptun-libev can optionally encrypt KCP packets with a password/preshared key.
 With encryption enabled, the integrity and privacy is guaranteed.
-It uses the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://github.com/jedisct1/libsodium).
+It uses the [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method provided by [libsodium](https://doc.libsodium.org/).

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.